gmassanek/codeacademy/README.markdown

 * Cirriculums

 ###Information Pages
 Information Pages display the basic data that is captured for a *Node* or *Relationship*.
-On each information page, the user has the capbility to define helpful links, add tutorials, or in the case of a *Node* Information Page, define a relationship.
+On each information page, the user has the capability to define helpful links, add tutorials, or in the case of a *Node* Information Page, define a relationship.

 ###Tutorials
 Tutorials allow end users to create guided tutorials for performing specific tasks related to a specific *Node* or *Relationship*.
 Tutorials are written in Markdown.